Share this on Social Media...

 |Number of Utilities that Participated in the Rates Survey|

 Every year, the EFC and the NCLM publish a series of products resulting from the annual rates survey.
-All tools and publications are available for free to the public and are listed in the boxes to the left.
+All tools and publications are available for free to the public.

-NC Rates Dashboard: An online, interactive visual display of each utility's rates and financial performance indicators.
+NC Water and Wastewater Rates Dashboard: An online, interactive visual display of each utility's rates and financial performance indicators.
 The dashboard is designed to assist utility managers and local officials with analyzing residential water and wastewater rates against multiple characteristics, including utility finances, system characteristics, customer base socioeconomic conditions, and geography.

 Tables of Rates and Rate Structures: Data tables that list all utilities' residential and non-residential water, wastewater and residential irrigation rate structure details as well as the monthly-equivalent bills computed at different consumption levels.

-Blog posts related to drinking water & wastewater connection fees, system development charges, availability fees, special assessments, and mandatory connections in North Carolina:
+Blog posts and recorded webinars related to drinking water & wastewater connection fees, system development charges, availability fees, special assessments, and mandatory connections in North Carolina:

 - Upfront Charges for Local Government Water and Sewer Capital (Kara Millonzi, November 8, 2016)